AndreaStefanh/TNcontrol/README.md

 ## TODO

-- For the engine
-  - [ ] Add support to query [Vegaresult](https://www.vegaresult.com/it/tournaments.php)
 - [ ] Add proxy support so ip address doesn't timeout

-- For the terminal interface
 - [ ] Add support to a tui interface